-Welcome to Wayne County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Wayne County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Wayne County is located in the southeastern portion of Mississippi on the Alabama border.
 Wayne County was formed on December 21, 1809 and was named after the Revolutionary war hero, General Anthony Wayne.